Blue Razz — the short version

 Which Olit Hookalit devices carry Blue Razz?

-All three devices, but as two different recipes.
-Mega 200K and Pro 60K both ship 'Blue Razz Lemonade' — blue raspberry candy + pink lemonade tart layer (Mega SKU 6977855604742 $33.99 instock; Pro SKU 20260412001009 $20.99 instock).
-The 40K Tarot Edition ships a different SKU named 'Blue Razz' — straight blue raspberry candy without the lemonade layer, paired with The High Priestess Tarot card (SKU 20260412002002 $18.99, currently restocking).
+All four devices, as three related recipes.
+Plus 100K ships Blue Razz Lemon; Mega 200K and Pro 60K both ship 'Blue Razz Lemonade' — blue raspberry candy + pink lemonade tart layer (Mega SKU 6977855604742 $33.99 instock; Pro SKU 20260412001009 $20.99 instock).
+The 40K Tarot Edition ships a different SKU named 'Blue Razz' — straight blue raspberry candy without the lemonade layer, with Tarot shell artwork (SKU 20260412002002 $18.99, currently restocking).
 Same family, two genuinely different juice formulations.

 Is 'Blue Razz' on 40K Tarot the same juice as 'Blue Razz Lemonade' on Mega 200K and Pro 60K?